pncsoares/youtube-video-player-clone/README.md

 1. Start by forking the repository and clone it to your machine, clone instructions [here](#clone-repository)
 1. Create a folder called `assets` in the root of the directory
 1. Add a `.mp4` file in the root of that new folder
-   -  If you have subtitles, add them to in the same folder
+   -  If you have subtitles, name the file to `subtitles.vtt` and add it into the same folder
 1. Download [ffmpeg](https://ffmpeg.org/download.html) so you be able to run the next command
 1. Open terminal and execute the following command
    ```bash